DaniloZZZ/Ideas-Fun/README.md

 - [ ] Get nice girls pics from Tinder/Vk and auto-find me a gf 😎
 - [ ] Train RNN on waveform or spectrum of song
 - [ ] Track day activity and record self-esteem.
 Predict the mood.
 (Data: sms from banks, messages in soc.nets, browser activity, loc data.)
+- [ ] Train network on 1 image pes few classes, then 10 images all classes, then 100 images, then all.
+The idea: to initialize properly via 1st fast iterations

 ## Jupyter
 - [ ] Create a package for communicating between notebooks.